Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

                         <li>Now build system should create tpk file with the NUI application.</li>
                         <img alt=" " src="media/vscode_build_3.png" />
                         <p></p>
+                        <p> If you want to deploy the application to a Tizen Device, you must create a certificate profile using the Tizen Certificate Manager or Tizen CLI before building your project.</p>
                     </ol>
                 </tr>
             </tbody>